 A highly widespread disease, malaria can be a nightmare once contracted.
 It is caused by the Plasmodium parasite, which is transmitted from one person to another by the female Anopheles mosquito.
 The parasite multiplies rapidly in the liver and bloodstream.
 Infected children often exhibit symptoms like fever, chills, body pain, diarrhoea, etc.

-Children under the age of 5 age are most vulnerable to malaria.
-According to the World Health Organisation, an estimated 3,03,000 children in this age group died of malaria globally in 2015.
+Children under the age of five are most vulnerable to malaria.
+According to the World Health Organisation, there were an estimated 241 million cases of malaria worldwide in the year 2020.
 The risk is especially high in tropical countries.

 'Prevention is always better than cure.'
 The best way to fight the mosquito is to avoid the bite altogether.
 Ensure that your children wear full length garments that leave very little skin exposed.
 A lack of feeding ground is guaranteed to deter the flying rogue.

-Note: Do not use essential oils on babies under the age of 2.
+Note: Do not use essential oils on babies under the age of two.
 For children over 2 years, use them with very low dilution.

 If possible, confine your toddler to a room that is air conditioned or is cooler as mosquitoes seem to avoid spots that are cooler than usual.